PDR-benchmark-standardization-committee/xDR-Challenge-2025-evaluation/README.md

   Add the other five criteria similarly to get **Total**.

+With this evaluation tool, you can see the score on the command line.
-You will find the score in the result/eval_summary.json and result/Score_graph.png.
+Also, you will find the score in the result/eval_summary.json and result/Score_graph.png.

 ## Evaluation tool setup